tomsclater/chat-gpt/README.md

 7. Navigate into the client folder (cd client) and then run the front-end with 'npm run dev' or 'yarn start'

-9. Hard-code your question and then submit a message to see the AI response
+9. Hard-code your question and then submit a message to see the AI response <br/>

-- Needs improvements -
+Needs improvements <br/>

-Feel free to improve code and send pull requests
+Feel free to improve the code and send pull requests